 Why would I need to amend a company’s articles of association?

-There are many reasons why a company may need or want to alter its articles of association, ranging from internal management requirements to changes in legislation.
+There are many reasons why you may want or need to amend a company’s articles of association, ranging from internal management requirements to changes in legislation.
 Most UK companies adopt the default Model articles when they are incorporated at Companies House.
 This standardised set of articles provides a suitable foundation for many companies when they are starting out.
-Over time, however, it may be beneficial or necessary to alter certain provisions, or create bespoke articles, to suit the particular needs of your company as it grows.
+Over time, however, it may be beneficial or necessary to alter certain provisions or create bespoke articles to suit the particular needs of your company as it grows.

 1. To replace Table A articles

 Table A is the earlier default form of articles used by limited companies incorporated before 1 October 2009 under the Companies Act 1985.
 These articles contain a lot of legalese and are quite restrictive and complex.
 Therefore, many older companies chose to replace Table A articles with the newer Model articles.